jf7483/Pandas-Python-Analysis/README.md

 Hi there!
 This repository is a collection of work I did by following the Data Analysis with Python Udemy course.

 I took this course during the pandemic and it taught me the fundamentals of using the Pandas library.
-Check out the other stuff I did!
+Check out my mini projects!